About the CODART Canon

 The public vote

-The public had the opportunity to vote from 18 November to 8 December.
+The public had the opportunity to vote from 18 November to 8 December 2019.
 After the public symposium, the Canon received widespread coverage in a range of media outlets.
-In Delft, the Vermeer Centre formed a lobby to promote the inclusion of View of Delft by Johannes Vermeer, prompting many local residents to vote for that painting.
+In Delft, the Vermeer Center formed a lobby to promote the inclusion of View of Delft by Johannes Vermeer, prompting many local residents to vote for that painting.
 Another campaign, in the city of Zutphen, led locals to vote overwhelmingly for a fourteenth-century chandelier in the Church of St. Walburga.
 A large number of proposals were submitted in support of works of art that were not yet included in the list, all of them furnished with enthusiastic, personal and expert arguments.

 After 8 December, the program committee compared the list produced by the CODART members to the one representing the public vote.
 In its final selection, the program committee adhered to the principles that had been proposed, discussed and adopted during the symposium.
 At all times the committee kept its eye on the stated aim of demonstrating the diversity of Dutch and Flemish art, while striking a balance between works from the Northern and Southern Netherlands and between different disciplines and genres.
 During both voting periods substantial attention had been paid to women artists, and the committee accordingly included several works by women artists in the list.
 The public vote led to a number of additions to the members’ list.
 The Zutphen chandelier and View of Delft, as mentioned above, are good examples of works that ended up in the list in this way, sometimes at the expense of other genres such as seascapes, which neither members nor the general public voted for in large numbers.